HIT AND RUN ACCIDENT LAWYER IN HUNTSVILLE AL

 Determining what insurance coverage may be available to someone injured by a hit-and-run driver can be highly complicated.
 You need a qualified attorney with over 25 years of car accident and insurance experience

 If you or someone you know is the victim of a hit and run accident, contact our Huntsville and Decatur, Alabama hit and run accident attorneys.
-Our attorneys have years of professional experience and have helped countless clients get the help they deserve.
+Our lawyers have years of professional experience and have helped countless clients get the help they deserve.
 While most attorneys will do everything that they can to avoid the courtroom, we make it clear that we are not afraid to go there.
 To schedule your free consultation with an experienced hit and run accident lawyer, call our office at 256-534-3435 or contact us online.
 We handle all hit and run accident cases on a contingency fee basis.
 This means that we do not take a fee until you receive compensation.
 You will not incur any legal fees or costs for our time and assistance.

 Huntsville Office Location: